How to Survive a Power Outage: A Common Man’s Guide

 We’ve all been there: you wander into the kitchen in the middle of the night for a glass of water, only to find the light switch doesn’t work.
 You glance over at the microwave to see what time it is, and it too is dark.
 You instinctively check the weather app on your smartphone only to see your wi-fi isn’t working either….

 A quick peek out the window only reveals more darkness, and you finally submit to the reality that the power must be out.
 You wonder out loud, “Great, how long is it going to last this time?”
 It usually only takes about an hour or so before the utility company is able to get power restored, but…

 What if the power outage lasts much longer than you ever expected?

-Power outages can stem from a variety of causes like transformers blowing, fallen trees, ice storms, and many other naturally occurring incidences.
+Power outages can stem from a variety of causes like transformers blowing, fallen trees, ice storms, hurricanes, tornadoes and many other naturally occurring events.